Christ Church -

 ~ ~ ~ ~ ~

-Singing for Fun Our next Singing for Fun will be held at Christ Church, Redhill, on Tuesday 20 February starting at 7pm.
+Singing for Fun Our next Singing for Fun will be held at Christ Church, Redhill, on Tuesday 20 March starting at 7pm.

 musical skills are required and everyone is welcome to join us for an evening of fun with a well deserved refreshment break.

 Please bring any favourite CDs and the words if possible.
 We look forward to seeing everyone.
 Enquiries to Tina Hillis

 Redhill WI - Liz Shorney